-Strayer University’s Bachelor of Business Administration (BBA) program with Accounting concentration* will help you build a foundation of knowledge in management theory and practice across a broad set of business functions and core competencies.
-The business environment is more exciting and dynamic than ever, but to be successful, you need the right skill set and the right mindset.
-The online classes and on-campus coursework for the BBA with a concentration in Accounting prepares students for roles within the accounting or finance departments of an organization.
+Our Bachelor of Business Administration (BBA) program with Health Services Administration concentration* will help you build a foundation of knowledge in management theory and practice across a broad set of business functions and core competencies.
+Our online classes and on-campus coursework also prepares graduates for work in health insurance agencies; pharmaceutical, biotechnology, or medical supply companies; and government or public health organizations.

 *Graduates of the BBA program may apply all the credits earned toward a Master of Business Administration at Strayer University.

 - Comprehend the features of the U.S. health care system and understand how policy and law shape organizations that provide health services.

 - Apply management and technical skills to the administration of health care systems and organizations.

 - Analyze current administrative and management challenges in health service organizations and recommend solutions that incorporate strategic use of resources.

 - HSA 300-Health Services Organization Management